Virtual community: Introduction

 The traditional definition of a community is of geographically circumscribed entity (neighborhoods, villages, etc.).
 Virtual communities are usually dispersed geographically, and therefore are not communities under the original definition.
 Some online communities are linked geographically, and are known as community websites.
 However, if one considers communities to simply possess boundaries of some sort between their members and non-members, then a virtual community is certainly a community.
 Virtual communities resemble real life communities in the sense that they both provide support, information, friendship and acceptance between strangers.
-Being in a virtual community space you may be expected to feel a sense of belonging and a mutual attachment among the members that are in your space.
+While in a virtual community space, users may be expected to feel a sense of belonging and a mutual attachment among the members that are in the space.

 One of the most influential part about virtual communities is the opportunity to communicate through several media platforms or networks.
 Now that virtual communities exists, this had leveraged out the things we once did prior to virtual communities, such as postal services, fax machines, and even speaking on the telephone.
 Early research into the existence of media-based communities was concerned with the nature of reality, whether communities actually could exist through the media, which could place virtual community research into the social sciences definition of ontology.
 In the seventeenth century, scholars associated with the Royal Society of London formed a community through the exchange of letters.
 "Community without propinquity", coined by urban planner Melvin Webber in 1963 and "community liberated", analyzed by Barry Wellman in 1979 began the modern era of thinking about non-local community.
 As well, Benedict Anderson's Imagined Communities in 1983, described how different technologies, such as national newspapers, contributed to the development of national and regional consciousness among early nation-states.
-Some authors that built their theories on Anderson's Imagined communities have been critical of the concept, claiming that all communities are based on communication and that virtual/real dichotomy is disintegrating, making use of the word "virtual" problematic or even obsolete.
+Some authors that built their theories on Anderson's imagined communities have been critical of the concept, claiming that all communities are based on communication and that virtual/real dichotomy is disintegrating, making use of the word "virtual" problematic or even obsolete.

 Purpose

 Virtual communities are used for a variety of social and professional groups; interaction between community members vary from personal to purely formal.
-For example, an email distribution list could serve as a personal means of communicating with family and friends, and also formally to coordinate with coworkers.
+Communication tools like email lists can serve both personal and professional functions within virtual communities.